whage/thesis/thesis.md

 > an inductively defined judgment $J$.
 > [@pfpl-2016, p.
 15]

-If we can constrcut a derivation for a judgement then we can say that the judgement is valid.
+If we can construct a derivation for a judgement then we can say that the judgement is valid.

 Once the inference rules are constructed, a type checking algorithm can take a program and through constructing derivations decide if the program is well typed or not.
 If a program fragment